isuruwg/pc-setup/README.md

 # OPTIONAL: Fetch the latest version from remote
 git fetch
 git difftool origin
-# Or do "git merge" to get all the updates automatically.
+# Or do "git merge" (or just git pull) to get all the updates automatically.

 src/configure && make -C src # Optional